henryh28/holbertonschool-low_level_programming/0x01-variables_if_else_while/README.md

 6-print_numberz.c - Prints out the numbers from 0-9 using putchar, then print a newline chara cter at the end

-7-print_tebahpla.c - Prints the lowercase alphabet in reverse, with newline characterat the end
+7-print_tebahpla.c - Prints the lowercase alphabet in reverse, with newline character at the end

+8-print_base16.c - Outputs the hexadecimal characters in sequence starting from 0, with a newline character at the end